 Angels on Horseback

-Angels on Horseback are similar to their counterpart, Devils on Horseback, except instead of dates wrapped in bacon, we're using oysters, and like their counterparts, the bacon you'll need and how you cut it, is going to be dependent on the size of the oysters, so you may need to cut it into two or three pieces.
-Here's how to make them.
+Angels on Horseback are similar to their counterpart, Devils on Horseback, except instead of dates wrapped in bacon, we're using oysters, and like their counterparts, the bacon you'll need and how you cut it, is going to depend on the size of the oysters, so you may need to cut it into two or three pieces.

 Classic 70s 7-Layer Mexican Dip

-I adore this dip.
-In fact, I have been known to buy those itty bitty and pricey containers of it from the deli, just because I had a taste for it.
 I have loved this dip since the first time that I saw it being delivered to a party back in the late 70s.
 With Super Bowl coming up, I thought I would blog it, but really, I just wanted an excuse to make it.

 Check back regularly as I update and add to the collection!

 Hey Y’all!
 Welcome to some good ole, down home southern cooking.
 Pull up a chair, grab some iced tea, and 'sit a bit' as we say down south.
-If this is your first time visiting Deep South Dish, you can sign up for FREE updates via EMAIL or RSS feed, or you can catch up with us on Facebook and Twitter too!
+If this is your first time visiting Deep South Dish, you can sign up for FREE updates via EMAIL or you can catch up with us on Facebook and Twitter too!